-Renting can be a great way to establish a home in a new country.
+Renting property in Montenegro can be a great way to establish a home in a new country.
 Buying a house might seem daunting, particularly when the country is still unfamiliar, so renting is an excellent first step.

 Renting is a well-established way of life for many Montenegrins and lots of Montenegro property is for rent.
 That said, the recent move to allow property buyers to receive a temporary (but renewable) residence permit means that new builds tend to be geared to buyers rather than renters.

 This guide will cover the tools you need to figure out Montenegro real estate rentals, where you should look and what you can expect to pay.

 Terminology for Finding a Montenegro Property to Rent

 Real estate listings will be your core resource when looking for Montenegro real estate for rent.
 It’s important to know what the shorthand terminology means so that you’re not disappointed when you see the property.

 - One-bedroom apartment: Traditionally, city-dwelling Montenegrins slept on convertible sofas and used rooms in their home for multiple purposes.
 That means some older “one-bedroom apartments” will not have separate living rooms.

 - Townhouse: A medium-sized house in a newer section of Podgorica or another city.
 Usually detached and not as old and without the character of a “villa”.

 - Long-term or off-season: In tourist areas, these rentals stretch from October to mid-May.